University of Pittsburgh School of Social Work: Bachelor of Arts in Social Work (BASW)

 The BASW Program includes a liberal arts base and prepares students for entry-level generalist social work and for graduate education.
 The program aims to provide students with the skills needed to engage in culturally competent practice with diverse populations; promotes critical analysis of environmental factors affecting individuals, families, and communities; and promote advocacy for those who confront institutional barriers in order to prepare students for service and leadership.

 Master of Social Work Program (MSW)

+The University of Pittsburgh’s Master of Social Work (MSW) degree offers students the opportunity to become transformative change makers by elevating their knowledge and honing their skill set to become licensed clinicians, community and system leaders, entrepreneurs, policymakers, researchers, and more.

+The program offers a face-to-face option and a part-time online option.

-The MSW program is designed to provide education for advanced professional practice.
-The program's foundation curriculum provides the knowledge, skill development, and values that embody the generalist social work perspective.
-Specializations include Direct Practice with Individuals, Families, and Small Groups (Direct Practice) and Community Organization and Social Administration (COSA).
-Areas of focus and certificate opportunities include: Integrated Health; Children, Youth, and Families; Gerontology; Home and School Visitor/School Social Worker; Human Services Management; Mental Health; Community Organization; and Social Administration.
+Specializations include Direct Practice with Individuals, Families, and Small Groups (Direct Practice) and Community, Organization, and Social Action (COSA).
+Areas of focus and certificate opportunities include: Integrated Health; Children, Youth, and Families; Gerontology; Home and School Visitor/School Social Worker; Human Services Management; Mental Health; and Community Organizing and Practice.